Pseudo-Lab/Pseudo3DV/README.md

 <h2>📜 Participation Rules 📜</h2>
-Our Pseudo3DV operates under the principles of active participation and constructive communication.
+Our PseudoWild operates under the principles of active participation and constructive communication.
 To maintain a productive and engaging study environment, we ask that all participants adhere to the following guidelines:

 - **P**roactive Communication
 - **S**oft Discussions